 How Learning Stories Work In Authentic Assessment

-Authentic assessment is about regular and comprehensive reflection on a child’s progress.
+Authentic assessment is about careful observation, and regular and comprehensive reflection on a child’s progress.

 That defines a portfolio of learning stories.

 Each story is the culmination of teacher observation (“notice”) with a keen eye for events that represent growth or success for that child.
 And then reflection and learning analysis (“recognize”).
-The elements of using learning stories for authentic assessment are:
+The elements of using Learning Stories for authentic assessment in Educa are:

 - Select a framework